Oracle Park

 LONGEST HOME RUN: 499 ft. to center by Barry Bonds

 Oracle Park is the home of the San Francisco Giants, located in the harbor-front section of downtown San Francisco, CA. The ballpark is built on the edge of an inlet in San Francisco Bay that was renamed McCovey Cove when the ballpark opened in 2000 in honor of Hall of Fame slugger Willie McCovey.
-The right field fence is built on the edge of the water, and home runs hit over the bleachers in right field are "splashdown homers", falling into the water.
+The right field fence is built on the edge of the water, and home runs hit over the bleachers in right field are "splashdown homers" when they fall directly into the water (they can also bounce into the water, as there is a walkway between the fence and the inlet's shore, bnut those are not considered to be true splashdown hits).
 Fans often congregate on the creek in small boats at game time in the hope of catching one of these homers.
 When the ballpark first opened, the Giants had a team of Portuguese water dogs, known as BARK (Baseball's Aquatic Retrieval Korps) trained to retrieve balls that fell into the water.
 The balls were then auctioned off and profits generated used to benefit animal shelters.
 The project, which received a lot of media coverage, ended after a couple of seasons.
+The first 104 of these splashdown hits were the work of left-handed batters; on September 15, 2024, a full quarter century after the ballpark's opening, Heliot Ramos became the first right-handed batter to accomplish the feat.

 Oracle Park replaced the reviled Candlestick Park which for years had kept attendance down by being beaten by strong cold winds even in the middle of summer, making attendance at ball games a distinctly unpleasant experience.
 In contrast, Oracle Park is universally praised for its classic architecture, cozy dimensions and great views of the playing field, and fabulous location in the heart of one the United States' most beautiful cities.